anirbaaaan183/blog/content/post/arcane-review/index.md

 BEST piece of media ever conjured by humans, period.
 It can only be aptly described with one phrase - "Absolute Cinema".
 The animation, the story, the unpredictability and the absolutely fantastic music!
-This show is going to dictate my personality for a while now stuck in my head till date.
+This show is going to dictate my personality for a while now and is stuck in my head till date.
 This also gives me an amazing topic to write on for my first blog!
 Note that I will be fanboy-ing all through this article.
 I never thought I would ever call a TV show life-changing, but here we are.